 The process is readily identifiable for the purpose of spreading false information.
 Such was the case with me after I joined the church in 1973.
 I was taken to a church where a lecture was being given to explain why the Mormon Church was the fabrication of a "con artist".
 Their methods and actions of teaching and disseminating are the real work of "con artists".
 Here is what they suppose.

 Because the growth and success of the Church of Jesus Christ of Latter-Day Saints has occurred against great odds, they want people to believe that it is actually the result of a cleverly crafted scheme.

-Their narrative, in attempting to demonstrate a corrupt Joseph Smith actually shows the prophetic nature of what he accomplished.
+Their narrative, in attempting to demonstrate a corrupt Joseph Smith, they actually show the prophetic nature of what he accomplished.
 Today the church is a worldwide organization with a presence in almost every community in North and South America, Europe, Africa and Asia, and still expanding to parts of the world where Christianity can be taught.

 The critics base their overall antagonism against the church from an irrational standpoint.
 They want people to believe that a 14 year old boy Joseph Smith decided one day to make up a story and told multiple lies to support it over a 30 year period.
 These lies would become a con for centuries to come.
 The church he founded would endure substantial persecution and eventually become established through out the world and known for its moral and family values.
 He said God and Christ visited him as an answer to prayer while seeking knowledge about religious truth.

 Could such a story be the subject for a con that would be carried out over two centuries?
 As a boy prophet in 1820, in the United States he saw God and was visited by resurrected apostles and prophets that laid their hands on his head to ordain and give him authority.
 No other church leader has made such claims of authority that the fullness of Christ's gospel would be restored.
 The only things that had taken place before were reformations of the existing churches.
 None claimed authority to be the true church.